-The southern Slavic states of Slovenia, Croatia, Bosnia-Herzegovina, Serbia and Macedonia begin to merge as a single nation following the First World War.
+The southern Slavic states of Slovenia, Croatia, Bosnia-Herzegovina, Serbia and Macedonia begin to merge into a single nation following the First World War.
 But the legacy of a 400-year occupation by the Islamic Ottoman Empire and traditional tension between Roman Catholics and Orthodox Christians frustrate attempts for unity.
 Following the Second World War, Yugoslav communists led by Marshal Josip Broz Tito take control of the government, declaring the Federal People's Republic of Yugoslavia on 29 November 1945.

 The veneer of Yugoslav stability begins to crumble when Tito dies on 4 May 1980.
 The prosperous northern states of Croatia and Slovenia start to agitate for autonomy.
 Macedonia and the Muslim majorities in Bosnia-Herzegovina and the Serbian province of Kosovo repeat the call.
 Serbia has political power under the federation and does not want change.
 The poorer southern state of Montenegro supports the centralised federation and backs Serbia.
 More background.

 Born on 19 June 1945 in Petnijca, a village near Savnik in the mountains of Montenegro.
-His father is a nationalist 'Chetnik' who fights the Germans and the communists during the Second World War and is jailed by the communists at the war's end.
+His father is a nationalist Chetnik who fights the Germans and the Yugoslav communists during the Second World War and is jailed by the communists at the war's end.
 Much of Karadzic's childhood is spent under the sole care of his mother.

 Karadzic marries Ljiljana Zelen, a psychoanalyst and the daughter of an established and wealthy Serb family.
 The couple have a daughter, Sonja, and a son, Aleksandar Sasa.

-During the 1970s and 1980s Karadzic works at various medical posts, including the psychiatric clinic in Kosevo hospital in Sarajevo, the Zagreb Centre for Mental Health in Croatia, the Health Centre 'Vozdovac' in Belgrade and as psychiatrist to a soccer team in Sarajevo.
+During the 1970s and 1980s, Karadzic works at various medical posts, including the psychiatric clinic in Kosevo hospital in Sarajevo, the Zagreb Centre for Mental Health in Croatia, the Health Centre Vozdovac in Belgrade, and as psychiatrist to a soccer team in Sarajevo.
 It is also reported that he travels to the United States to spend a year in medical training at Columbia University in New York.

 1974 - Changes to the Yugoslav constitution loosen the grip of the federal government on the constituent republics, which become de facto sovereign states.
 Serb minorities living in Bosnia-Herzegovina claim they have been denied national rights, left unprotected and singled out for unfair treatment.

 1988 - The Yugoslav Cabinet is unable to cope with a worsening economy and the rising push for autonomy from the republics and their provinces.
 The entire Cabinet resigns in October.
-In January 1989 the ruling League of Communists of Yugoslavia (LCY) votes to end its political monopoly, allowing multiparty elections across the federation.
+In January 1989 the ruling League of Communists of Yugoslavia votes to end its political monopoly, allowing multiparty elections across the federation.

 Multiparty elections held in Bosnia-Herzegovina in December return a tripartite coalition made up of the Muslim Party of Democratic Action (PDA - 86 seats), the SDP (72 seats) and the Croatian Democratic Union of Bosnia-Herzegovina (44 seats).
 PDA leader Alija Izetbegovic heads a joint presidency.

-1991 - Slovenia and Croatia unilaterally declare their independence in June.
+1991 - Slovenia and Croatia unilaterally declare their independence from Yugoslavia in June.
 The federal government orders the Serb-dominated army to intervene.
 A 10-day war in Slovenia ends with a Serb defeat.
 Up to 100 die and hundreds are injured.
 The war in Croatia lasts seven months, ending in January 1992 with a cease-fire.
 About 20,000 die and hundreds of thousands are driven from their homes.
 Macedonia declares its independence in September 1991.